 In contrast, an association’s reserve fund covers a period of 5 to 30 years.
 It is allocated to cover the cost of major replacements and repairs down the line.
 Examples of such costs include a street repaving project or roof replacements.
 Loans and special assessments are factors that can influence your reserves.

 How much should an HOA keep in reserves?
 Having an accountant conduct a reserve study will let you know how much your reserve fund should contain.
 Generally speaking, though, it is a good idea to maintain a 70 percent funded reserve.

 Because reserve budgets aren’t typically used on a regular basis, they are usually kept in a savings or interest-bearing account.
 If you have an HOA manager, it is best not to give them full access to your reserve fund.
 Instead, require board member signatures to make a withdrawal.

 Your governing documents should include a description of how the HOA budget is to be adopted every year.
 Most of the time, the budget will be adopted by either the HOA board or by vote from homeowners.
 And, in some instances, you might need both, especially if you’re needing to adopt a budget that includes an increase in dues that will largely affect homeowners and would require their vote.

 It’s important to check your governing documents first before you plan HOA budgets.
 By doing so, you can ensure you’re following the proper guidelines set forth by the association.
 Failure to abide by the governing documents can result in legal consequences for the board and the HOA.

-Here is an example of HOA annual budget which you can use as a guide:
+Here is an example of the HOA annual budget that you can use as a guide: